mppl14001/CMS-5/README.md

 Make sure you have node (+ npm), MySQL, and Redis installed and running.

 1. Copy app/config.example.json to app/config.json
-Fill in your MySQL details and Twitter OAuth Key details.
+In app/config.json, fill in your MySQL details and Twitter OAuth Key details.
 Don't worry about migrations, those are handled behind the scenes.
 2. Run npm install
 This'll take a while as it fetches CodePilot's dependencies.
 3. Run npm start